RohaanJohn/RohaanJohn/README.md

 # <img src="https://img.icons8.com/doodle/100/000000/hello--v1.png"/> <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

 Hi!
 My name is Rohaan John.
 I am a third year computer science student at Mar Baselios College of Engineering and Technology, Trivandrum.

-I am a backend web developer.
-I have made Web Applications and APIs using Django Framework.
+🔹 I am a backend web developer.
+I have made Web Apps/Websites using the Django Framework.

-I also have deep interest in Machine Learning.
-So far, I learnt how to create sequential models and how to further train them so as to make accurate predictions in different instances.
-I made projects specifically in the field of image processing and did this using TensorFlow.
+🔹 I made APIs too using Django's own REST Framework.

+🔹 I also have experience in Discord Bot Development.
+Created a bot using discord.py and hosted it at replit.

+🔹 In the field of AI ML, I learnt how to do image processing (for mask/trash detection, emotion analysis) and supervised learning (for mobile phone price prediction).

-I am familiar with Python and C as well.
+🔹 I am familiar with both Python and C as well.

 My aim is to create applications that are unique and beneficial for others.
 Currently, I am in the process of learning App Development using Flutter and working on the DhwaniApp.

 # ⭐ Featured Projects:

 ## - 1.
 PurifyNature